CodingAndCodingAgain/portfolio-2025/README.md

 This repository contains the code of my CV in 2025.

-The main purpose of this small proyect was to make a CV website to provide alongside my LinkedIn profile.
+The main purpose of this small project was to make a CV website to provide alongside my LinkedIn profile.

 Besides that, I wanted to play around some technologies and tools normal SaaS usually don't use, in this case: